MODES OF OPERATION

 * propellor --check

-If propellor is able to run, this simply exits successfully.
+If propellor is able to run, this simply exists successfully.

 * propellor hostname